 There are three types of flying possible in Bir Billing:

-In Tandem Flying, there is one pilot and one guest flying together where the pilot will be handling the controls while the guest will just enjoy and take in the view.
-Tandem Paragliding is open to everyone as you don’t need to be trained it, a trained pilot will accompany you to manage the paraglider.
+In Tandem Flying, there is one pilot and one guest flying together.
+In this type of flying, the pilot will be handling the controls while the guest will just enjoy and take in the view.
+Tandem Paragliding is open to everyone as you don’t need to be trained it.
+A trained pilot will accompany you to manage the paraglider while you enjoy the flying.

 This is a good option for people who aren’t likely to get trained in Paragliding or aren’t sure if they would like to do it.
 A Tandem flight usually lasts anywhere between 10 – 25 minutes, depending on the climatic conditions and the wind direction.
 If the sky is clear and the air current is good then you can easily enjoy 20-25 minutes up in the air.